akaliutau/spark-recipes/docs/README.md

 *  Just as Apache Spark can ingest data from multiple formats, it can export data in multiple formats.
 *  The key method for writing data from a dataframe to a file or database is write().
 *  The write() method behaves similarly to the read() method: you can specify the format() and several options via option().
-*  The save() method, which is linked to the dataframe’s write() method, is a counterpart to the read() method, which is linked to the dataframe’s load() method.
+*  The save() method, which is linked to the dataframe's write() method, is a counterpart to the read() method, which is linked to the dataframe's load() method.
-*  You can specify the write mode with the mode() function.
+*  One can specify the write mode with the mode() function.
 *  Exporting data will export data from each partition, potentially resulting in several files being created
 *  Delta Lake is a database that lives in the Spark environment.
 You can persist your dataframes in Delta Lake (aka Data Lake)
 *  You can use the coalesce() method or the repartition() method to reduce the number of partitions.
 *  Apache Spark can access data stored in cloud providers including Amazon S3, Google Cloud Storage, IBM Cloud Object Storage, Microsoft Azure Blob Storage, and OVH Object Storage by using the S3 and OpenStack Swift APIs.
-*  Spark’s static functions offer several ways to manipulate the date and time.
+*  Spark's static functions offer several ways to manipulate the date and time.
 *  You can download a file using Java nio classes and ingest it in Spark